jzuhone/equilibrate/docs/source/index.rst

         .. dropdown:: Gravitational Theories

-            ``cluster_generator`` provides not only high quality initial condition generation capacity, but also provides a comprehensive catalog of alternative gravity theories to explore.
+            ``cluster_generator`` not only provides initial condition generation capacity, but also provides a comprehensive catalog of alternative gravity theories to explore.
 The following are built-in, but adding more is a relatively simple task: